danielchalef/openblas-benchmark-m1/README.md

 Comparing the performance of `dgemm` provided by:
 - the MacOS vecLib framework
 - OpenBLAS's VORTEX/ARMv8 kernel (the default on the M1)
-- and OpenBLAS's NEOVERSEN1 and THUNDERX3T110 kernels.
+- OpenBLAS's NEOVERSEN1 and THUNDERX3T110 kernels.
+- The Intel MKL and OpenBLAS ZEN kernel on an AMD Ryzen 9 3900XT @ 4GHz.

-Each test consisted of 10 runs with the first run being discarded. `OPENBLAS_LOOPS` was set to 20 in order to avoid an underflow condition (see https://github.com/xianyi/OpenBLAS/issues/2814#issuecomment-752682281).
+Each test consisted of 100 runs with the first run being discarded. `OPENBLAS_LOOPS` was set to 20 in order to avoid an underflow condition (see https://github.com/xianyi/OpenBLAS/issues/2814#issuecomment-752682281).

+In order to force the Intel MKL to use AVX intrinsics on the Ryzen, `MKL_DEBUG_CPU_TYPE=5` was set in the environment.

 Raw data is in the _dgemm_ folder.

-### OpenBLAS (with VORTEX/ ARMV8 kernel) vs Veclib
+### OpenBLAS (with VORTEX/ ARMV8 kernel) vs Veclib vs MKL vs OpenBLAS (ZEN kernel)
+#### vecLib is extraordinarily fast.
+The OpenBLAS on the M1 holds its own versus the desktop Ryzen 9.
+With large matrices, MKL on the Ryzen significantly outperforms vecLib on the M1.
+However, vecLib bests the MKL on smaller matrices, often by a wide margin.
+Very impressive given that the M1 is a low-power mobile part.

-vecLib significantly outperforms OpenBLAS, likely as it is using the M1's hardware-based matrix multiplication acceleration. vecLib's relatively low variance/IQR makes some datapoints a little difficult to see.
+vecLib significantly outperforms OpenBLAS, likely as it is using the M1's hardware-based matrix multiplication acceleration.
+It's very interesting to see how close the OpenBLAS ZEN kernel on the Ryzen is to the M1's OpenBLAS VORTEX results.

 Displaying median and shaded IQR.
 ![dgemm vecLib vs OpenBLAS ARMv8 kernel](dgemm/dgemm_vortex_vs_veclib.svg)